easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-Testing.md

 We use integration [***cypress-on-rails***](https://github.com/shakacode/cypress-on-rails) which creates something like a "bridge" between FactoryBot and cypress.

-> So if you need, for example, to create a user, you just call `cy.FactoryBot(["create", "user"])` after the database cleans and you can use existing users in your tests.
+> If you need, for example, to create a user, you just call `cy.FactoryBot(["create", "user"])` after the database cleans and you can use existing users in your tests.

 ### Scenarios